Issues

 City finances

-I am embarrassed that the richest city in the country doesn't know how to balance its budget and the only solution it can think of is to go begging to its two Dads, Doug and Justin, for a raise in its allowance.
+I am embarrassed that the richest city in the country struggles to balance its budget and the only solution it can think of is to go begging to the provincial and federal governments for more money.
 Don't we pay our City Councilors to make the tough decisions?
-(Though I seriously think they are underpaid by 25%, so maybe we are getting what we pay for.)

 I also believe that the City leaves a lot of revenue sources on the table.
 For example, I would lobby for a city capital gains tax of 5-10% on investment property sales, both commercial and residential.
 In addition, a number of City services are provided at below market rates or are operations that do not charge enough to cover their costs.
 Revenue rates can be increased accordingly.